kenatiod/MUT/Understanding Machine Understanding.md

 The future of intelligence is a vast, uncharted landscape, full of both promise and peril.
 As we embark on this great cognitive adventure, we must do so with our eyes wide open, our ethical compass firmly in hand, and a deep sense of responsibility for the world we are creating.
 The choices we make now will ripple out across the generations, shaping the very fabric of our civilization and the nature of the minds with which we share it.
 Let us rise to this challenge with wisdom, integrity, and an unwavering commitment to the flourishing of all sentient beings.

-## Chapter I: The Future of AI Evaluation
+## Chapter I -- The Future of AI Evaluation

 ### I.1 Introduction